Lucius Verus: Invasion of Mesopotamia (165)

-Vologases IV of Parthia (147–191) made peace but was forced to cede western Mesopotamia to the Romans.

 Years in Rome

 The next two years (166–168) were spent in Rome.
-Verus continued with his glamorous lifestyle and kept the troupe of actors and favourites with him.
-He had a tavern built in his house, where he celebrated parties with his friends until dawn.
+According to the Historia Augusta, Verus continued with his glamorous lifestyle and kept the troupe of actors and favourites with him.
+He had a tavern built in his house, probably at Acquatraversa, where he celebrated parties with his friends until dawn.
 He also enjoyed roaming around the city among the population, without acknowledging his identity.
 The games of the circus were another passion in his life, especially chariot racing.
 Marcus Aurelius disapproved of his conduct but, since Verus continued to perform his official tasks with efficiency, there was little that he could do.

 Wars on the Danube and death

-In the spring of 168 war broke out in the Danubian border when the Marcomanni invaded the Roman territory.
+In 168 war broke out in the Danubian border when the Marcomanni invaded the Roman territory.
 This war would last until 180, but Verus did not see the end of it.
-In 168, as Verus and Marcus Aurelius returned to Rome from the field, Verus fell ill with symptoms attributed to food poisoning, dying after a few days (169).
-However, scholars believe that Verus may have been a victim of smallpox, as he died during a widespread epidemic known as the Antonine Plague.
+In 168, as Verus and Marcus Aurelius returned to Rome from the field, Verus fell severely ill and died soon afterwards.
+Some authors suggest that he was poisoned, but this is unlikely.
+He may have died due to the widespread epidemic known as the Antonine Plague.

 Despite the minor differences between them, Marcus Aurelius grieved the loss of his adoptive brother.
 He accompanied the body to Rome, where he offered games to honour his memory.
 After the funeral, the senate declared Verus divine to be worshipped as Divus Verus.